jming422/fridginator/README.md

  - Use the **Deploy to Heroku** button above to run it for free on Heroku
  - // OR //
+ - Clone this repo, ensure you have Node and PostgreSQL installed, then run the included setup script:
+   - `$ ./initial-setup.sh`
+ - Then start the app:
- - Clone this repo, then: `npm install && npm start`
+   - `$ npm start`

 ## Layout